Kneading New Life Into an Old Tradition

 I think it’s just like a dying thing that was really important years ago… there wasn’t much to do in Midway and I loved to roll the dough and hear the air bubbles pop.
 That was one of my favorite things.

-As Billie Rothel-Martin told us, “it’s not just a beaten biscuit.
+As Billie Rothel-Martin told us, “It’s not just a beaten biscuit.
 It’s the country ham that goes on them.
 You can't have one without the other.”

-While sometimes derided for their bland flavor and dry texture, beaten biscuits are the perfectly neutral foil for a slice of well-aged Kentucky ham.
+Though often derided for their bland flavor and dry texture, beaten biscuits are the perfectly neutral foil for a slice of well-aged Kentucky ham.
 Many Bluegrass families, like Glenn’s Aunt Sue’s, once cured their own hams, and some younger farmers are taking up the craft again.

-Because as William Faulkner said, “the past is never dead.
+Because as William Faulkner said, “The past is never dead.
 In fact, it’s not even past.”
 But it’s the latter part of his quote that truly resonates and usually goes unmentioned.
 “All of us labor in webs spun long before we were born, webs of heredity and environment, of desire and consequence, of history and eternity.”

 We have agency today, and an obligation, to acknowledge the ones who came before us.
 As we gather with friends and family, let’s knead new life into an old tradition by trying our hand at beaten biscuits.
 And as we pound the dough until it blisters and pops, let’s also strike a blow for remembering, for truth-telling, and for venerating the dignity of working hands.

-© 2021, Holly Hill Inn/Ilex Summit, LLC and its affiliates, All Rights Reserved
+© 2024, Holly Hill Inn/Ilex Summit, LLC and its affiliates, All Rights Reserved